CumulusNetworks/docs/content/cumulus-linux-54/System-Configuration/NVIDIA-User-Experience-NVUE/NVUE-Snippets.md

 toc: 3
 ---
 NVUE supports both traditional snippets and flexible snippets:
-- Use snippets to add configuration to the `/etc/frr/frr.conf`, `/etc/network/interfaces`, or `/etc/cumulus/switchd.conf` file.
+- Use traditional snippets to add configuration to the `/etc/network/interfaces`, `/etc/frr/frr.conf`, `/etc/frr/daemons`, `/etc/cumulus/switchd.conf`, `/etc/cumulus/datapath/traffic.conf` or `/etc/ssh/sshd_config` files.
 - Use flexible snippets to manage any other text file on the system.

 ## Traditional Snippets

 Use traditional snippets if you configure Cumulus Linux with NVUE commands, then want to configure a feature that does not yet support the NVUE Object Model.
 You create a snippet in `yaml` format, then add the configuration to the file with the `nv config patch` command.

-You can create traditional snippets in the following files:
-`/etc/frr/frr.conf`
-`/etc/frr/daemons`
-`/etc/network/interfaces`
-`/etc/cumulus/switchd.conf`
-`/etc/cumulus/datapath/traffic.conf`
-`/etc/ssh/sshd_config`

 {{%notice note%}}
 The `nv config patch` command requires you to use the fully qualified path name to the snippet `.yaml` file; for example you cannot use `./` with the `nv config patch` command.